tomcam/guten1.github.io/docs/tutorial.md

 The main difference between the contents of this theme directory and the site's root directory is the lack of a `/content` directory.
 That's because your site is skinnable using themes.
 Your site can use multiple themes.
-Only one is active at a time, but they all draw from the `/content` directory for the site's editorial material.
+Only one is active at a time.
+The content is the same no matter what theme is used.
+They all draw from the `/content` directory for the site's editorial material.

 ## Update `/config.toml` with name of current theme